ZW-xjtlu/exomePeak2/README.md

            mod_annot = SBm6A_hg19_gr)
 ```

-The results include the same bed file and tsv table including modification statistics, and they will be saved under the folder named `exomePeak2_output`.
+The results include the bed file and tsv table including modification statistics, and they will be saved under the folder named `exomePeak2_output`.

 ### 3. Peak Calling and Visualization in Multiple Steps